Tap water: Lead pipes

-Domestic water systems have been evolving since people first located their homes near a running water supply, such as a stream or river.
-The water flow also allowed sending wastewater away from the residences.
+Distribution systems and contamination

 Modern plumbing delivers clean, safe, and potable water to each service point in water distribution system, including taps.
 It is important that the clean water not be contaminated by the wastewater (disposal) side of the process system.
 Historically, this contamination of drinking water has been one of the largest killers of humans.

 Most of the mandates for enforcing drinking water quality standards are not for the distribution system, but for the treatment plant.
 Even though the water distribution system is supposed to deliver the treated water to the consumers' taps without water quality degradation, complicated physical, chemical, and biological factors within the system can cause contamination of tap water.

-There is a huge gap regarding the potable water supply between the developed and developing world.
-In general, Africa, especially Sub-Saharan Africa, has the poorest water supply system in the world because of the insufficient access to the system and the low quality of the water in the region, while Finland has the best tap water quality in the world according to a reports by UNICEF and UNESCO.

 Tap water can sometimes appear cloudy and is often mistaken for mineral impurities in the water.
 It is usually caused by air bubbles coming out of solution due to change in temperature or pressure.
 Because cold water holds more air than warm water, small bubbles will appear in water.
 It has a high dissolved gas content that is heated or depressurized, which reduces how much dissolved gas the water can hold.
 The harmless cloudiness of the water disappears quickly as the gas is released from the water.

-Hot water supply

-Domestic hot water is provided by means of water heater appliances, or through district heating.
-The hot water from these units is then piped to the various fixtures and appliances that require hot water, such as lavatories, sinks, bathtubs, showers, washing machines, and dishwashers.